 As I attempted to scoop the Rice Dream from the pint, I noticed a difference between this rice-based dessert and its soy and dairy rivals.
 It tended to “chunk” rather than roll smoothly within our utensils.
 Nonetheless, the creamy appearance still held promise.

-The solid texture melted quickly on my tongue into a deliciously sweet “milk” as the creamsicle memories returned.
+The solid texture melted quickly on my tongue into a deliciously sweet “milk”.
 But then, the smooth flavors gave way to a an unfamiliar bitterness.
 We all concurred that it must be a natural side affect of the brown rice base, and possibly unavoidable.
-The vanilla side seemed the most directly affected, while the orange had a lingering aftertaste that was slightly bitter and syrupy.

-Aside from this after effect, I was quite pleased with the natural vanilla and orange flavors.
+Aside from this after effect, I was quite pleased with the natural vanilla flavor.
 In small quantities I continued to enjoy this take on an old favorite, but too many consecutive bites seemed to stockpile the bitter-syrup combination.
 Of course, the reviews were quite mixed.
-One taste tester enjoyed the flavors and could detect only sweetness, while another proclaimed the frozen dessert far to bitter and immediately moved onto the next flavor.
+One taste tester enjoyed the flavors and could detect only sweetness.
+Another proclaimed the frozen dessert far to bitter and immediately moved onto the next flavor.
 I fell somewhere in between, somewhat pleased, but not sold.

 I was a bit hesitant on this flavor.
 The Mint Pies from Rice Dream that we tasted the week prior seemed to be injected with extreme peppermint.
 I feared the same for this pint, but felt it was our duty to put it to the test with no preconceptions.